NativeScript/docs-v7/core-concepts/change-status-bar-style-ios.md

 This method is easier, but it implies using an `ActionBar`.
 NativeScript `ActionBar` is common abstraction over iOS `UINavigationBar` and Android's `ActionBar`.
 It is a bar typically located at the top of the screen and provides title and navigation control in your application.

-- Use page's XML file to activate `ActionBar` in your application:
+- Use page's XML file to declare `ActionBar` in your application:

 ``` XML
 <Page xmlns="http://schemas.nativescript.org/tns.xsd" loaded="loaded">